 The IT & electronics industry is one of the fastest-growing industries in India, both in terms of production and exports.
 In fact, software development and IT-enabled services (ITeS) have made India’s brand equity a force to reckon with.
-Today, India is a vast market for IT, with a major production base.
-In 2014–15, direct employment in the IT & ITeS sector was estimated at 3.5 million.
-The demand for electronic products and systems in the country is estimated to reach US$ 400 billion by 2020.
+The Indian electronics products demand is expected to grow at a Compound Annual Growth Rate (CAGR) of 41 per cent during 2017-20 to touch US$ 400 billion by 2020.

 - India has favourable government policy and regulatory support for the electronics & IT industry.